We found 8 providers with an interest in gastrointestinal problems and who accept Humana ChoiceCare Network near Oak Lawn, IL.

 Dr. Kamran Ayub is an Oak Lawn, IL physician who specializes in adult gastroenterology.
 Patient reviews placed Dr. Ayub at an average of 3.0 stars out of 5.
 He is especially interested in pancreas problems, barrett's esophagus, and gastrointestinal cancer.
 He is professionally affiliated with Little Company of Mary Health Providers Network.
 Dr. Ayub is an in-network provider for Blue Cross/Blue Shield, Coventry, Preferred Network Access (PNA), and more.
 He is open to new patients.
 He is a graduate of Khyber Medical College and a graduate of Greater Baltimore Medical Center's residency program.
 He speaks Spanish.

 Relevant Interests: , gastrointestinal cancer, acid reflux (GERD)

 All Interests: Gastrointestinal Cancer, Pancreas Problems, Barrett's Esophagus, Acid Reflux

-Dr. Darrien Gaston works as an adult gastroenterologist.
-Dr. Gaston attended medical school at the University of Illinois College of Medicine at Chicago.
-He takes Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Darrien Gaston is a Chicago, IL physician who specializes in adult gastroenterology.
+Dr. Gaston takes Blue Cross/Blue Shield, Coventry, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is a graduate of the University of Illinois College of Medicine at Chicago.
 He is professionally affiliated with Little Company of Mary Health Providers Network.
-Dr. Gaston welcomes new patients.
+He has an open panel.